Elliott Wave Theory Principle: The Definitive Guide (2020)

 Just like all other forex trading strategies, the accuracy of the Elliott wave approach is determined by the trader.

 If the trader is keen enough to spot the setups accurately, then this method will give them high-probability setups.
-The Elliott wave forex trading method is one of the most profitable and reliable price action approaches when applied properly.
+This forex trading method is one of the most profitable and reliable price action approaches when applied properly.
 This, however, proves to be a skill that requires extensive attention and practice.

 In a nutshell, you should strive to capture the best setups as they start to form.
 If you adhere to the steps outlined in this post, then you will be assured of more profitable trade setups than losses.